School of Comparative American Studies

 Students of the History, Literature and Culture of the Americas degree spend their third year on a Year Abroad at a partner institution, providing students with first-hand experience of living and studying in a part of the Americas.

-The DegreeCAS is ranked as the best American Studies department in the UK by the Complete University Guide, the Guardian, and the Times University Guide.
+The DegreeCAS is consistently ranked as one of the best American Studies department in the UK by the Complete University Guide and the Times University Guide.